• Skip to primary navigation

 2 Vegan Chicken Stock Cubes (oxo)

-1 tbsp Tomato Puré
+1 tablespoon Tomato Puré

 1 Potato